Kimberly Akimbo (musical): Act II

 Debra reminds the group of their plan (“How to Wash a Check (reprise)”).
 She also reveals the kids' crushes on one another.
 Kim emerges from the back room disguised as a grandmother, which is a part of the plan.
 She demands that Martin, Aaron, Delia, Teresa, and Seth not come along, but Seth insists (he is also the one driving).
 They go.
 Later, Kim comes home with a bag of the money and tells her parents that they can finally go on their road trip, and to start packing.
 She then goes into her room, and sees that they have replaced her bed with a crib for the new baby.
 They fight, and she tells her parents to give up who they wanted her to be before she dies.
 She writes a new letter to Make A Wish, telling them thank you for the treehouse, but that she doesn’t need it because she is going to see the world (“Before I Go”).

 Kimberly and Seth are in Buddy’s car, at Six Flags Great Adventure.
 They are on a road trip, with the camera and their portion of the money–as well as Debra’s money, which they stole.
 Kim makes a video for her sister and asks Seth to make sure she gets it (“Hello, Sister”).
 They kiss.

 Martin, Aaron, Delia, and Teresa (in their show choir outfits), Debra (now working at Costco), Pattie and Buddy (with the new baby), and Kim and Seth tell the audience to live life to the fullest because "no one gets a second time around" (“Great Adventure”).

 Productions

 Off-Broadway (2021)

-Kimberly Akimbo's premiere production ran Off-Broadway from December 8, 2021 to January 15, 2022 (with previews beginning on November 6), at the Linda Gross Theater in Manhattan, produced by the Atlantic Theater Company.
+Kimberly Akimbo's original production ran off-Broadway from December 8, 2021 to January 15, 2022 (with previews beginning on November 6), at the Linda Gross Theater in Manhattan, produced by the Atlantic Theater Company.
 Directed by Jessica Stone, its cast included Tony Award-winner Victoria Clark, Tony nominee Steven Boyer, Alli Mauzey, and Justin Cooley.
 Set design was by David Zinn; costume design was by Sarah Laux; lighting design was by Lap Chi Chu; sound design was by Kai Harada; choreography was by Danny Mefford; and orchestrations were by John Clancy, with additional musical arrangements by Macy Schmidt.